iotcwpm/SKJ/README.md

 ## Status

 The model is still under active development.
 As the model matures we hope to make it available as precompiled executables for Windows and Linux and/or a package for R.

+Automated builds are done on [Travis CI](https://travis-ci.org/iotcwpm/SKJ) when changes are pushed to this repository.

 ## Usage